andrew/ultimate-awesome/README.md

 - [Awesome-Physics-Cognition-based-Video-Generation](https://github.com/minnie-lin/Awesome-Physics-Cognition-based-Video-Generation) - A comprehensive list of papers investigating physical cognition in video generation, including papers, codes, and related websites.
 - [awesome-privacy-engineering](https://github.com/mplspunk/awesome-privacy-engineering) - A curated list of resources related to privacy engineering.
 - [awesome-scene-representation](https://github.com/robo-alex/awesome-scene-representation) - A curated list of awesome scene representation(NeRFs) papers, code, and resources.
-- [awesome-ai-services](https://github.com/sekwiatkowski/awesome-ai-services) - An overview of the AI-as-a-service landscape.
+- [awesome-salesforce-marketingcloud](https://github.com/sfmcdg/awesome-salesforce-marketingcloud) - Useful resources for working and developing with Salesforce Marketing Cloud.
 - [bevy_awesome_prod](https://github.com/Vrixyz/bevy_awesome_prod) - My curated list of projects using bevy in production, preferably with a company or a business model in mind.
 - [Awesome-Stride](https://github.com/Doprez/Awesome-Stride) - Awesome resources for the fully open source Stride game engine.
 - [awesome-matrix](https://github.com/jryans/awesome-matrix) - A curated list of things related to the Matrix ecosystem, including software, research, etc.
 - [awesome-self-supervised-learning-in-medical-imaging](https://github.com/SaeedShurrab/awesome-self-supervised-learning-in-medical-imaging) - This repository is mainly dedicated for listing the recent research advancements in the application of Self-Supervised-Learning in medical images computing field.
-- [awesome-salesforce-marketingcloud](https://github.com/sfmcdg/awesome-salesforce-marketingcloud) - Useful resources for working and developing with Salesforce Marketing Cloud.
 - [You-Dont-Know-X](https://github.com/ythecombinator/You-Dont-Know-X) - 🙈 curated list of inspiring resources which show you don't know that much about something you thought you knew.
 - [awesome-roblox](https://github.com/elevenpassin/awesome-roblox) - A curated list of ROBLOX resources, plugins and frameworks!.
 - [awesomerag_paper](https://github.com/km1994/awesomerag_paper) - RAG 论文学习.